aspose-words/Aspose.Words-API-References/english/net/aspose.words.bibliography/contributorcollection/author/_index.md

 linktitle: Author
 articleTitle: Author
 second_title: Aspose.Words for .NET
-description: ContributorCollection Author property.
-Gets or sets the author of a source in C#.
+description: Manage your ContributorCollection with ease.
+Effortlessly set or retrieve the author for any source to enhance your content organization.
 type: docs
 weight: 20
 url: /net/aspose.words.bibliography/contributorcollection/author/